trvrb/refdown/README.md

 * Be self contained to the Markdown document.
 I don't [pandoc's](http://johnmacfarlane.net/pandoc/) implementation for this reason.
 It forces storing and keeping up-to-date a separate `.bib` references file.
 * Easily compile to something submittable for publication.

-This library takes the following Markdown syntax and transforms it:
+This library takes the following Markdown syntax and transforms it.

+## Example

 ### Before